SAP Appeal DEADLINE for FALL 2023 - December 1st, 2023

-Earned grades of A, B, C, D, P and CR are considered completed credits and are calculated in a student's cumulative grade point average (GPA).
+Earned grades of A, B, C, D, and CR are considered completed credits and are calculated in a student's cumulative grade point average (GPA).
 The grade RD and P are considered completed credits but do not count toward a student's grade point average (GPA).
-The grades I, IP, NC, NP, RD, W, or MW are not considered completed units but count toward a student's attempted credits for financial aid completion.
+The grades I, IP, NC, NP, RD, W, EW or MW are not considered completed units but count toward a student's attempted credits for financial aid completion.
 The grades F and FW are not considered completed credits but count in a student's cumulative grade point average (GPA) and the student's attempted credits for financial aid completion.
 Audit units or any zero unit courses are not included in either the attempted or completed figures as these units are ineligible for financial aid.
-During the COVID-19 National Emergency, EW grades were not included in the satisfactory academic progress calculation as these are considered excused withdrawals due to COVID-19.
+During the COVID-19 National Emergency, EW grades were not included in the satisfactory academic progress calculation as these were considered excused withdrawals due to COVID-19.
 Effective May 27, 2023, now that the COVID-19 National Emergency has ended, EW grades posted after May 27, 2023 will count towards satisfactory academic progress for financial aid purposes.

 *Please note, some students may be automatically suspended based on previous academic history.

 Yes.
-Students can complete a SAP appeal once per academic year (Fall, Spring, Summer) and twice during their lifetime at College of the Desert.
+Students can complete a SAP appeal once per academic year (Fall, Spring, Summer) and THREE times during their lifetime at College of the Desert (effective Fall 2023).

-Yes, students can receive up to 30 units of non-degree/remedial courses qualify for federal financial aid.
+Yes, up to 30 units of non-degree/remedial courses can qualify for federal financial aid.
 You may also be paid for any repeated class (one time) if you previously passed ('D' or better).
 To review an example on repeated coursework, please watch the video below: